Latest on 19 Apr 2021 (pictures updated)

 See lower box of pictures

 The ducks had disappeared by the end of July last year.
-Obviously they chose some other site for breeding and I missed the opportunity see the ducklings swimming along with mothers.
+Obviously they chose some other site for breeding and I missed the opportunity to observe the ducklings swimming along with mothers.
 They appeared only mid October.
-On 20 Oct 20 there were over 50 Whistling Ducks - have been observing them regularly Nov, Dec, and January 2021 in large numbers.
+On 20 Oct 2020, there were over 50 Whistling Ducks - have been observing them regularly Nov, Dec, and January 2021 in large numbers.
 It is a fascinating site to see them swimming in the afternoons Sun shining on them.
-The ducks are shy and it is difficult to get near without disturbing them.
+The ducks are very shy and it is difficult to get closer without disturbing them.

 Will continue to update on their presence at Farm Hug Café water body.